SarahAndyshak/ParksDirectoryCopy.Solution/ParksExplorer.Solution/README.md

 ## Known Bugs

-* As of 31 March 2023, updates (save, edit, delete actions) lag and the page needs to be refreshed for changes to be applied.
-This also seems to cause a problem for error handling.
-The Required statement in Park.cs and Create.cshtml doesn't seem to have a chance to be applied.
+* As of 31 March 2023, updates (save, edit, delete actions) lag and the page needs to be refreshed for changes to be applied (when using a Mac).

 ## License
 Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact me!